imaginereplay/replay/docs/SoloStaking.md

 The `VALIDATOR_PASSWORD` above corresponds to the password of the keystore file stored in `~/metachain_playground/mainnet/subchain/validator/key/encrypted/`.
 Once the above process starts running it may take some time to sync to the subchain1c1

-## 5. Open validator and ETC RPC ports
+## 5. Open validator and ETH RPC ports

 Now that we have our validator running we need to open some ports so other validators can discover the node.
 We can verify this by calling the RPC endpoint to make sure everything is set up correctly before we move to staking step.